Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

        ProQuest

    * - Aggregated_Full_Content
-     - Provides access to aggregated pre-set databases of full text and other content where content is accessed in the context of the licensed database.
+     - Provides access to databases of full text serial and/or book content (monographs, reference works, etc.), and/or content otherwise aggregated into titles, where content is accessed in the context of the licensed database.
      - EBSCOhost\ |br|\ |lb|
        ProQuest